deis/deis/docs/gettingstarted/concepts.rst

-:title: Technical Overview
+:title: Concepts
-:description: -- Technical Overview of the Deis platform
+:description: -- Concepts of the Deis platform
 :keywords: deis, documentation, technical, overview

-.. _overview:
+.. _concepts:

-Overview
+Concepts
 ========

 Deis is an application platform that deploys and scales `Twelve Factor`_ apps